Devon Rex vs Sphynx: Differences and Characteristics

 Nothing is more outgoing than the Devon Rex!
 He loves to spend most of his time playing and making friends with the other pets or kids in the house.
 Although that’s the case, he might shy away from rough plays and avoid aggressive playmates.

-True to his impish looks, the Devon Rex indeed has clownish behavior.
-He loves to do anything that will catch your attention and entertaining his loved ones is his ultimate goal daily.
-At times, he can act too overwhelming and demanding, but this is just part of his character.
+True to his mischievous looks, Devon Rex indeed has clownish behavior.
+He loves to do anything that will catch your attention, and entertaining his loved ones is his ultimate goal daily.
+He can sometimes act too overwhelming and demanding, but this is part of his character.

-Study shows that this English cat retains most of its kitten qualities even when he gets old and that ticks the box for most cat owners.
+Study shows that this English cat retains most of its kitten qualities even when he gets old, which ticks the box for most cat owners.

 Sphynx

 Despite the nudity, the Sphynx breed is not shy at all!
 If he needs something, he’ll communicate it with his owner right away.
-He’s outgoing as well, so making friends with new pets isn’t a challenge for him.
+He’s also outgoing, so making friends with new pets isn’t challenging.
 Another trait of his is his curiosity.
 Paired with his level of intelligence, he will search for answers to his inquiries.

 Exercise Needs